-are considered to be one of the most professional works in the whole Bollywood industry.
+, are considered to be one of the most professional works in the whole Bollywood industry.
 This musical duo was at their peak during the 90s and the 2000s.
-The speciality that the duo possesses is that all of their works have done majorly using three particular Hindustani instruments, namely, the shehnai, the sitar and the bansuri.
+The duo's specialty is that all of their works have done majorly using three particular Hindustani instruments, namely, the shehnai, the sitar, and the bansuri.

 Shravan’s works with Nadeem are considered to be one of the best, and they’ve often featured particular playback singers from the Bollywood industry.
 Some of the most repeatedly featured are